-Whether you’re camping in the great outdoors, taking a scenic road trip, or simply picnicking in the park, keeping fresh food properly chilled at a food-safe temperature is always a challenge when you’re miles away from the nearest fridge.
+Whether you're camping in the great outdoors, taking a scenic road trip, picnicking, or tailgating, keeping fresh food properly chilled at a food-safe temperature is always a challenge when you're miles away from the nearest fridge.
 Here are smart tips for packing a cooler or ice chest so food stays cold longer and nothing gets soggy or crushed.

 • Chill all food and drinks before packing them.

 • Seal food in waterproof containers to keep it dry and uncrushed.